fellipexkz/fellipexkz/README.md

 # Hello, I'm Fellipe👋

-I'm a Systems Analysis and Development student at Estácio de Sá University.
+I'm a IT student at Estácio de Sá University.

 These are the languages I use: